Medvivo

+Since 2018, Medvivo has been responsible for urgent care services for the Bath and North East Somerset, Swindon and Wiltshire Integrated Care Board, including NHS 111 and GP out-of-hours services; it also provides telecare monitoring for Wiltshire Council.
+To implement these services, the company works with other providers such as (from 2023) Practice Plus Group.

-The company still runs the out-of-hours service for Wiltshire.
-It also runs an advice telephone line for health and social workers in Wiltshire and Bexley’s emergency link line.
+Medvivo also runs an advice telephone line for health and social workers in Wiltshire and Bexley’s emergency link line.
 Its service in Surrey is claimed to be the largest telehealth deployment in the country.

 Medvivo was involved, with other agencies, in the response to concerns over a human trafficking operation at a travellers' site near Semington, Wiltshire, in April 2015.

 From 2016, the company partnered with Care South to provide respite and reablement support for people in their own homes in Dorset, for which Medvivo provides a technology package and daily reassurance phone calls.

+In November 2020, Medvivo was acquired by HealthHero, a European digital health provider.